monomelodies/monad/docs/modules/index.md

     "use strict";
     angular.module('foobar', ['ng']); // <- define custom stuff here

-The dependency on `ng` is 'to be on the safe side'.
-It should be automatic, but in our experience isn't always injected by Angular.
-Since it can't hurt to explicitly depend on it, just do it already.
-It might save you some head scratching.
+> The dependency on `ng` is 'to be on the safe side'.
+It should be automatic,

-On your module, define services (models and repositories), controllers and perhaps directives or filters or whatever you'll need.
+> but in our experience isn't always injected by Angular.
+Since it can't hurt to
+> explicitly depend on it, just do it already.
+It might save you some head
+> scratching.

+## Managers
+A core concept in a Monad admin is the `Manager`.
+A "manager" is like a super object handling all module-specific retreiving and storing of data.
+You can think of it as an interface between Monad and whatever backend you're using.

+ECMAScript lacks interfaces, but Monad assumes a manager adheres to the following specifications:

+    class Manager {

+        list(options = {}) {
+            // Returns array of models
+        }

+        find(params) {
+            // Returns promise yielding models found using params (taken
+            // from $routeParams)
+        }

+        create(item) {
+            // Create item (which is a Model), return promise.
+        }

+        update(item) {
+            // Update existing item Model, return promise.
+        }

+        delete(item) {
+            // Delete existing item Model, return promise.
+        }

 ## Models
 Each 'entity' of data in a module is generally represented by a 'model'.
 Monad